 The creators of KRTS Power to Respond® will directly engage with you to support your marketing requirements

-You will join us as pioneers in the practical implementation of the forthcoming ISO 22330: Guidelines for People Aspects of Business Continuity
+You will join us as pioneers in the practical implementation of ISO 22330: Guidelines for People Aspects of Business Continuity

 By providing KRTS Power to Respond® as part of your portfolio you will have the opportunity to empower your clients and their employees after distressing/traumatic events.
 You will also be providing a service that has the potential to positively impact your customers in many ways, including financial savings, reducing employee turnover, increasing employee morale, health and wellbeing, maintaining a reputation as a socially responsible organisation, protection against litigation, and last but by no means least reducing human distress